Last updated March 11, 2026

 How current is the system-map data?
 Integrations sync continuously.
 Most changes appear within 5-15 minutes.

 Can I query systems I don't have code access to?
 Yes.
-ContextDX provides architectural context based on your role permissions, not code repository access.
+ContextDx provides architectural context based on your role permissions, not code repository access.

 What if I get an answer I don't understand?
 Ask follow-up questions.
 Try: "Explain that in simpler terms" or "What does that mean for [my specific concern]?"